bugbiteme/hello-spring/README.md

 ~~~

-To see the unit test fail, edit the string in the `index(...)` function in the `HelloController` class.
+To see the unit test fail, edit `String greeting`string in the `HelloController` class.

 Example: